ervandew/eclim/src/doc/content/eclimd.rst

 .. image:: images/screenshots/eclipse/gvim_eclim_view.png

+Please note that if you want to use supported eclipse features (code completion, validation, searching, etc.) from the embedded gvim editor, you must have the :ref:`eclimd view <eclimd_headed>` open.

 .. note::
   If you'd like to have the embedded gvim editor as the default for one or more file types, you can configure it to be in your eclipse preferences: